-Measure the front ride height to the top of the fender arch on both sides of the car.
+1. Measure the front ride height on both sides of the car.
 Record the measurements for future reference.

-- 2. Loosen, but do not remove, the strut top retaining nuts.
-Then raise the front of the car and place it securely on jack stands. - 3.
+- Loosen, but do not remove, the strut top retaining nuts.
+Then, raise the front of the car and place it securely on jack stands. - 3.
 Remove both front wheels.

 4. Unbolt the brake caliper and hang it securely.
 Do not let the caliper hang from the brake hose, as this can cause unseen damage to the hose.
-Steel-braided hoses are especially susceptible to damage if the caliper is dropped or allowed to hang unsupported.
+Steel braided hoses are especially susceptible to damage if the caliper is dropped or allowed to hang unsupported.